Advertising Adjunct Faculty

 Advertising Campaigns (ADV 4800)

-With experiences such as a Radio Station Manager for WGMA and Senior Account Manager for JVC Broadcasting, Water Starr brings his experience to his Advertising Campaigns courses (ADV 4800.)
+With experiences such as a Radio Station Manager for WGMA and Senior Account Manager for JVC Broadcasting, Walter Starr brings his experience to his Advertising Campaigns courses (ADV 4800.)
 He also teaches ADV 4300 (Media Planning) and grad level courses such as ADV 6602.

 Copy & Visualization (ADV 4101)